jonathanbossenger/github-issues-viewer/README.md

 - **Quick Access**: Direct links to GitHub issues and repository views
 - **Smart Caching**: Session-based caching to handle API rate limits efficiently

+## Live Demo

+Try out the application at [https://jonathanbossenger.github.io/github-issues-viewer/](https://jonathanbossenger.github.io/github-issues-viewer/).
+See the [Authentication](#authentication) section for instructions on how to use it.

 ## How to Use

 ### Prerequisites